-Lisbon is also a very affordable city, especially when compared to other European capitals.
-The city’s fairly low cost of living attracts citizens from all around the world, but especially from the US and Western Europe, where living expenses tend to be considerably higher.
+Lisbon is a very affordable city compared to other European capitals, especially for digital nomads and retirees.
+The city’s fairly low cost of living attracts citizens from all over the world, but especially from the US and Western Europe, where living expenses tend to be considerably higher.

 Whether you’re in the process of relocating to Lisbon or exploring your options, gaining insights into the city’s cost of living is essential.
 You should take various factors into account, including rental prices, healthcare expenses, and everyday costs.